 I’m not going to go into everything the G6 does, as I’ve already talked about it ad nausea.
 I’ll leave links above and below to my review and video.
 Be sure to check those out and let me know in the comments if you have any questions.
 I’d be more than happy to help you out.

-It’s simply not as elegant sounding as it’s more expensive counterpart, and to me this is part of where your extra money goes.
-The G3 is certainly no slouch, but to me it doesn’t measure up.
+It’s simply not as elegant sounding as its more expensive counterpart, and to me, this is part of where your extra money goes.
+The G3 is certainly no slouch, but it doesn’t measure up.
 HAHA see what I did there?
-Because ridiculous DAC measurm… nevermind.
+Because ridiculous DAC measurm… never mind.